Skip to main content

 Interdisciplinary Persistent Pain Centre

+The Interdisciplinary Persistent Pain Centre (IPPC) offers comprehensive care for individuals managing persistent pain.
+Our team includes pain specialists, psychiatrists, physiotherapists, occupational therapists, psychologists, pharmacists, and nurses.
 Our mission is to inspire hope and get people back to living a valued life through effective evidence-based pain management.

 Eligibility and referrals

-Patients with persistent pain (lasting for three months or more) where chronic pain in impacts on a patient's physical and/or psychological function and;
+Patients with persistent pain (lasting for three months or more) where chronic pain in impacts on a patient's physical and/or psychological function and:

 • Patient lives within the catchment area for the Interdisciplinary Persistent Pain Centre, Robina.
 The catchment for the IPPC includes the following Hospital and Health Service Districts: Gold Coast, Darling Downs, West Moreton and South-West.
 It also covers Northern Rivers NSW to Coffs Harbour in the south.